comunica/Article-ISWC2018-Demo/content/introduction.md

 without having to worry about the sources, and to easily extend it should more types be required.

-In this paper we describe how we will showcase the heterogeneous features of Comunica.
+In this article we describe how we will showcase the heterogeneous features of Comunica.
-We created a web client capable of solving federated SPARQL queries over heteregeneous interfaces.
+We created a Web client capable of executing federated SPARQL queries over heteregeneous interfaces.
 Additionally, this client will automatically identify the type of all sources.
 This way the end-user only has to provide the URLs and query;
 Comunica will take care of the rest.